 Train Stations in Minsk

-The main railway station in Minsk is Minsk Passazhirski (Minsk Passenger Station) and is located in the heart of the city.
+The main railway station in the capital is the Minsk Passazhirski (Minsk Passenger Station) and is located in the heart of the city.
 Most international trains will call only at this station, especially those coming from / to the European Union.

 How to Travel to Belarus by Train